Product OS··15 min read

 • Published — Live and visible to customers.

 Every published version is archived.
-If a regulatory update requires rolling back to a previous warranty statement, the history is there.
-If a product recall notice goes live, it can be published immediately without waiting for a development sprint.
+If a regulatory update requires rolling back to a previous warranty statement, the full history is available.
+If a product recall notice needs to go live, it can be published immediately without waiting for a development sprint.
 Teams can schedule go-live dates for new product launches and set expiry dates for time-limited content.
+Granular role permissions ensure that compliance teams approve legal language before it reaches customers, while product managers retain full autonomy over routine content updates.
+The result is a publishing operation that moves quickly without sacrificing governance — and without requiring a developer to be involved in content decisions.

 Why Guardrails Matter at Scale